OakAndClay/plutus-pioneers-notes/README.md

 git fetch && git rebase
-git checkout [current commit hash] sudo nix build -f default.nix plutus.haskell.packages.plutus-core
+git checkout [current commit hash] sudo nix build -f default.nix plutus.haskell.packages.plutus-core cd ~/plutus && sudo nix-shell
 ```
+It will take a while for it to execute nix-shell on the first go around ~15 minutes.

 ### Update the Plutus-Pioneers-Program Directory
 ```
 cd ~/plutus-pioneers-program